rtjk/drawBinaryTree/README.md

 # drawBinaryTree

 This is a short C pogram that prints a binary tree.
-It's not designed with efficency in mind, It's intended as a quick way to visualize examples while studying.
+It's not designed with efficency in mind, it's intended as a quick way to visualize examples while studying.

   * the data field is an integer
   * non complete trees are allowed